 - In re Farmers Insurance, a MDL transferred to the Western District of Oklahoma, challenging Farmers’ use of credit scores for setting premiums, that eventually settled for over $20 million for the class;

-- Home Depot, a MDL pending in the Northern District of Georgia, involving a data breach case causing the loss of consumers’ private information in a data breach;
+- Home Depot, a MDL pending in the Northern District of Georgia, involving a data breach case causing the loss of consumers’ private information;

-- Dakota Growers, a class action in the District Court of Minnesota that was litigated in coordination with a later-filed, similar action in New Jersey, alleging the defendant mislabeled its products, which resulted in settlement and payments to class members of approximately $7 million; and
+- Dakota Growers, a class action in the District Court of Minnesota that was litigated in coordination with a later-filed, similar action in New Jersey, alleging the defendant mislabeled its products, which resulted in settlement and payments to class members of approximately $7 million.

 Mr. Federman also has experience practicing in this Court, most recently as counsel for Lead Plaintiffs in In re Galena Biopharma, Inc. Derivative Litigation, Case No. 3:14-cv-382-SI (D. Ore., Portland Div.).
 Multiple lawsuits were filed in this jurisdiction as well as the Delaware Chancery Court.
 Mr. Federman and the other plaintiffs’ counsel worked cooperatively to bring all cases before this Court – so that the case can be efficiently and effectively prosecuted.